 Handelsman Psychology

-• The child's voice and their best interests are always at the centre of our work
+Child-Centred: Every decision keeps your child's voice and wellbeing at the centre of our work.

-• We work collaboratively with families, nurseries/schools and other professionals
+Collaborative: We work with families, schools and other professionals to build a shared understanding.

 Understanding the role of an Educational Psychologist